ihucos/reflection/README.md

 Reflection is an (unfinished) experimental project combining prompt engineering, story telling and art.
 It attempts to make uncomputable questions computable.

-It answers to weakly defined questions like
+It answers to weakly defined queries like

 > How can I be a better person?